AshFitz/The-Gluten-Free-Garden/README.md

 </p>

 * Primary Colour: #fff - White, This colour was used for the nav bar, the logo, the landing text, the fun facts texts, form text and footer icons.
-* Secondary Colour #000 - Black, This colour was used for the about us text and the recipes text
+* Secondary Colour #000 - Black, This colour was used for the about us text and the recipes text.
 * Tertiary Colour: #4d6472 - A Blue/Grey, This colour was used for the fun facts and form background colour.
 * Quaternary Colour: #9B6A6C - A Dusky Pink, This colour was used for the nav and footer background colour.
 It was also used under each h2.